Primal-dual algorithms for multi-agent structured optimization over message-passing architectures with bounded communication delays: Problem setup

 Problem \eqref{eq:main-prob:RandAsyn} can be compactly represented as

 where $g(x)=\sum_{i=1}^m g_i(x_i)$, $h(u)= \sum_{i=1}^m h_i(u_i)$, and $L$ is as in \eqref{eq:defL:RandAsyn}.
-The dual problem is given by \cite{Rockafellar1970Convex}
+The dual problem is given by

+By \Cref{ass:DiagL-1:RandAsyn} the set of solutions to \eqref{eq:main-prob:RandAsyn} is nonempty and unique.
 Under the constraint qualification of \Cref{ass:optProb-5:RandAsyn}, the set of solutions to the dual problem is nonempty (not necessarily a singleton) and the duality gap is zero \cite[Cor.
 31.2.1]{Rockafellar1970Convex}.
 Furthermore, $x^\star$ is a primal solution and $u^\star$ is a dual solution if and only if the pair $(x^\star,u^\star)$ satisfies

 Such a point is called a primal-dual solution and the set of all primal-dual solutions is denoted by $\mathcal{S}$.

 For each agent $i\in\{1,\ldots,m\}$ define positive stepsizes $\gamma_i$, $\sigma_i$ associated with the primal and the dual variables, respectively.
 Let us also define the following parameters